crackcomm/ocaml-boxroot/README.md

 represented using (strict) lists.
 (This is an exponential way to compute factorial(n) with lots of allocations.)

-A reference implementation in OCaml is provided, but point is to implement the non-determinism monad list in C, with each element of the list registered as a root to the OCaml GC.
+In our non-determinism monad, each list element goes through a "Ref" module that boxes its underlying value, and may be implemented (through C stubs) as an abstract block (not followed by the GC) whose value is registered as a GC root.
+By selecting different implementations of Ref, we can evaluate the performance of root-registration APIs.

 #### Implementations

 Currently we have implemented:
+- `ocaml`: a pure-OCaml implementation of Ref, using plain references
-- `choice_ocaml_persistent`: a reference implementation in OCaml
+- `gc`: a C implementation using `caml_alloc_small(1,0)` to implement references
-- `choice_ocaml_ephemeral`: like the previous, with update-in-place for lists like the C implementations below
-- `choice_gc`: a reference implementation in C, using lists managed by the OCaml GC (no per-element root)
-- `choice_global_roots`: a global root per element
+- `global`: an abstract block (allocated outside the OCaml heap) containing a global root
-- `choice_generational_roots`: a generational global root per element
+- `generational`: an abstract block (outside the heap) containing a generational global root
-- `choice_fake_boxroots`: like `choice_generational_roots`, but the root is
-  movable (malloc'ed)
-- `choice_boxroots`: the real thing — like `choice_boxroots`, but
-  by rolling out our own allocator for movable roots, and implementing a fast scanning of the roots registered with caml_scan_roots_hook.
+- `boxroot`: an abstract block (in the OCaml heap) containing a boxroot

 #### Some numbers on one of our machine